 You may be asking yourself: assuming there is no coercion, why would anyone agree to a relationship arrangement that they don’t want?
-Well I would first like to point out that you don’t have to be very observant to notice that people agree to be or stay) in relationships that don’t suit them all the time.
-Here are a few of way more reasons than we could cover here:
+Well.
+I would first like to point out that you don’t have to be very observant to notice that people agree to be or stay) in relationships that don’t suit them all the time.
+Here are just a few reasons why:

 - This person is too inexperienced with this relationship arrangement to realize that it will be unhealthy for them, or won’t make them happy.

 - This person is too lonely (read: desperate )to care about whether this relationship arrangement is a good fit for them.
 They just want to be in a relationship.